bobbycomet/Griffin-Linux-Landing-Page/README.md

 ## Gaming and performance

 **Game Tune Hub** wraps Steam with Gamemode, Gamescope, and Mangohud without needing per-game launch options.
-Your original Steam executable is backed up so changes are always reversible.
+Your original Steam executable is backed up, so changes are always reversible.
 Sentry v3 and Kernel Autotune settings are both configurable here, in one place.

 **WinBridge** automates Windows app workflows on Linux, combining ideas from Bottles and Lutris in a very different way.
 A profile system sets base Wine modules for your use case: games, modded games, productivity, creative work, and more.
 Additional modules can be added as needed.
-Sandboxing is built in, with an AST-based tier system so you choose how much protection each app gets.
+Plugin sandboxing is built in, with an AST-based tier system, so you choose how much protection each app gets.
 Includes a CLI and a plugin store for downloading community extensions.
 Base support targets KDE/Ubuntu/Kubuntu, with distro plugins available for other systems.
 Still in early development.

 ---